China launches 3rd and final space station component

 Complaints, however, have been leveled against China for allowing rocket stages to fall to Earth uncontrolled twice before.
 NASA accused Beijing last year of “failing to meet responsible standards regarding their space debris” after parts of a Chinese rocket landed in the Indian Ocean.

-China’s increasing space capabilities also featured in the latest Pentagon defense strategy released Thursday.
+China’s increasing space capabilities are also featured in the latest Pentagon defense strategy released Thursday.

 “In addition to expanding its conventional forces, the PLA is rapidly advancing and integrating its space, counterspace, cyber, electronic, and informational warfare capabilities to support its holistic approach to joint warfare,” the strategy said.